 '''

-$ conan search "open" --remote=conan-center

-Existing package recipes:

 openal/1.18.2@bincrafters/stable

-openal/1.19.0@bincrafters/stable

 openal/1.19.1

 opencv/2.4.13.5@conan/stable

 opencv/3.4.3@conan/stable

-opencv/3.4.5@conan/stable

-opencv/4.0.0@conan/stable

-opencv/4.0.1@conan/stable

-opencv/4.1.0@conan/stable

 opencv/4.1.1@conan/stable

 openexr/2.3.0

 openexr/2.3.0@conan/stable

 openexr/2.4.0

 openjpeg/2.3.0@bincrafters/stable

 openjpeg/2.3.1

+openjpeg/2.3.1

 openjpeg/2.3.1@bincrafters/stable

 openssl/1.0.2s

-. . .
+...

 '''

 As you can see, some of the libraries end with a @ symbol followed by two strings separated by a slash.
 These fields are the user and channel for the Conan package, and they are useful if you want to make specific changes and disambiguate your modified recipe from the one in the Conan Center or any other remote.
+These are legacy packages, and the ones without user and channel are the ones strongly recommended to use from ConanCenter.